unfrozen/pwm_pump/README.md

 pin A3 (can be changed to D4).
 The power circuit (not included here) includes a IRLZ24 MOSFET transistor, which accepts a logic level (5 volts) input on its gate.

+You can see photos of the circuit and the displays in the WIKI section.

-The display shows the Off/Run status and the PWM percentage, from 0 to 100.
-The display can also show the total run time, up to 9999 hours.
-You can turn the PWM on and off, and change the PWM percentage with the keypad buttons (S1 to S8).
+There is a main display that shows the Off/Run status and the PWM percentage, from 0 to 100.
+There is another display that show the total run time, up to 9999 hours.
+A third display shows the ON and OFF cycle times.
+You can use the cycle feature if your motor won't function at low PWM values.

 * S1: Choose OFF mode.
 * S2: Choose RUN mode.